matter-labs/zksync-docs/content/10.quick-start/_upgrading/_uups/_hardhat_uups_contract_upgradability.md

 The compiled artifacts will be located in the `/artifacts-zk` folder.

-### Deploy
+## Deploy the updated contract

-This section outlines the steps to deploy the `CrowdfundingCampaign_UUPS` contract that we recently updated for UUPS upgradability.
-The deployment script is located at [`/deploy/deployUUPS.ts`](https://github.com/dutterbutter/zksync-quickstart-guide/blob/db/contract-upgrade/deploy/deployUUPS.ts).
+The script to deploy the `CrowdfundingCampaign_UUPS` contract is located at [`/deploy/deployUUPS.ts`](https://github.com/dutterbutter/zksync-quickstart-guide/blob/db/contract-upgrade/deploy/deployUUPS.ts).

 ```typescript
 import { getWallet } from "./utils";